 You can’t get more specific and detailed than including a picture of yourself actually on vacation.
 If your office has a sense of humor, I say why not—go for it.

-Whatever you end up writing in your OOO email, make sure that you set up it in time and enjoy your vacation!
-You’ve worked hard all year and you deserve it.
+Make your OOO e-mail personalized to you.
+Whatever you end up writing, make sure that you set it up in the correct time and enjoy your vacation!
+You have been working hard all year and you deserve this break.

 Amy is a lover of all things creative and has a knack for marketing, advertising and business.
 This led her to study Creative and Strategic Advertising at VCU and ultimately her role as the Marketing Coordinator at Guernsey.
 On the weekends, you can find her trying new coffee shops around D.C., enjoying live music, and traveling to different cities.